ironhacks/docs/docs/App-Client/usage.md

 Therefore, if the user tries to delete another post, having the id, that post will not be found because it is not created by the authenticated user.

-Tho, if the user is an admin, the query is simpler, lacking the `author` field (we want to give them the power to delete any post):
+If the user is an admin, the query is simpler, lacking the `author` field (we want to give them the power to delete any post):

 *delete the post with `_id=...` *